 A GS1 Digital Link URI is a Web URI that encodes one or more GS1 Application Identifiers and their value(s) according to the structure defined in this standard.
-Further explanation is provided in sections 4.1 and, for fully or partially compressed versions, section 10.

 An identified item is anything identified by one or more GS1 element strings, including their encoding as a GS1 Digital Link URI, be it a product, location, organisation, asset or anything else.